joshayoung/joshayoung_website/src/pages/me.md

 ### My Job

-For my day job, I maintain web applications, websites, and other apps for my employer, [Ramsey Solutions](https://www.daveramsey.com).
-In a typical day, I work primarily with Rails, Ruby, CSS, SASS, JavaScript and their accompanying technologies such as build tools, testing frameworks, and the like.
+For my day job, I develope web APIs and mobile applications for my employer, [National Federation of Independent Business](https://www.nfib.com/).
+In a typical day, I work primarily with Xamarin/Maui, C#, and ASP.NET and their accompanying technologies such as build tools, testing frameworks, and the like.
 I primarily write "Line-of-Business" Applications (Enterprise Software Development).

-In the past, I have had the opportunity to work with many technologies including, but not limited to: PHP, Laravel, Objective-C, C#, ASP.NET and Python.
+In the past, I have had the opportunity to work with many technologies including, but not limited to: PHP, Laravel, Objective-C, Ruby, JavaScript, and Python.
 On the [resume](/resume) portion of this site, I have listed some of my job duties in more detail.

 ### <a id='hobbies'></a> Hobbies